jackharrison27/Azure_Capstone/README.md

 The AutoML experiment was set to find a best model based on the primary metric of Accuracy.

-### Voting Ensemble
+### Voting Ensemble Model

-The AutoML experiemtn was completed in 19m 4s and chose the Voting Ensemble to be the best model.
+The AutoML experiment was completed in 19m 4s and chose the Voting Ensemble to be the best model.
 A voting ensemble algorithm taking a majority vote from several algorithms in order to achieve beter results than a single model would.
 It had an accuracy of 69.86%.

 The Details widget shows information regarding all the runs, including their status, duration, and best metric.
 ![alt text](https://github.com/jackharrison27/Azure_Capstone/blob/master/screenshots/run-widget.png?raw=true)